 Butter and Herb-Roasted Radish Recipe

-¼ cup melted grass-fed French or Italian butter (or olive oil)
+- ¼ cup melted grass-fed French, Italian or buffalo butter (or olive oil)

 - Preheat your oven to 400 F.

 - Then, in a large bowl toss together your radishes, olive oil, and a pinch of sea salt.

 - Next, transfer the radishes to a sheet pan, and roast in your oven for 20-25 minutes – or until they’re tender.

 - Finally, add the herbs to your sheet tray, and toss them to combine with radishes.
 Sprinkle the dish with a bit more sea salt to taste, and serve.

 In the end …